tonib/kaichronicles/README.md

 it's not specified, an unsigned .apk will be generated.
 I suspect it's not a good idea to publish keystores on github.

+A "guide" to develop new books can be found at [doc/README-developing.md](doc/README-developing.md)

 ### License

 MIT.
 This application uses the following third-party code: